semgrep/semgrep-docs/docs/writing-rules/glossary.md

 ## Cross-file analysis

 Also known as **interfile analysis**.
-Cross-file analysis it takes into account how information flows between files.
+Cross-file analysis takes into account how information flows between files.
 In particular, cross-file analysis includes **cross-file taint analysis**, which tracks unsanitized variables flowing from a source to a sink through arbitrarily many files.
 Other analyses performed across files include constant propagation and type inference.

 Cross-file analysis is usually used in contrast to intrafile or per-file analysis, where each file is analyzed as a standalone block of code.